If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 But first, what is a content delivery network?

-A content delivery network is a network of proxy servers in multiple locations across the globe to deliver content to users based on the nearest server.
+A content delivery network is a network of proxy servers in multiple locations worldwide that delivers content to users based on the nearest server.

-A CDN is not a replacement for hosting; it helps cached content at the network edge to improve website performance.
+A CDN is not a replacement for hosting; it helps cache content at the network edge to improve website performance.

-The most popular CDN today is Cloudflare.
+Cloudflare is today’s most popular CDN.
 Notable brands like Samsung, Total Oil, and CVS Health Corporation use Cloudflare.

-The good part is that for a beginner like you, the free Cloudflare account is all you need at this stage.
+The good news is that a free Cloudflare account is all a beginner like you needs at this stage.

 8. Create WordPress pages

-Depending on the type of online business you’re running, there are several WordPress pages you need to create.
+Depending on the type of online business you’re running, you need to create several WordPress pages.

 Your website will have several pages if you run an online e-commerce business.

-The pages you create should be for a purpose and serve the user’s interest.
+The pages you create should serve a purpose and meet the user’s needs.

 And each page on your blog should target one keyword to increase its search ranking visibility.

-Creating WordPress pages is not a complicated process; it’s simple and easy.
+Creating WordPress pages is not complicated; it’s simple.

-Here is a step-by-step guide on how to create pages in WordPress.
+Here is a step-by-step guide to creating pages in WordPress.

-Navigate to the WordPress admin area and hover your mouse on Pages from the side menu.
+Navigate to the WordPress admin area and hover your mouse over Pages in the side menu.
 Click Add New to reveal all Pages and Add New menu options.

-On the next page is where to write your page content and title.
+On the next page, write your page content and title.

 After writing your content, editing, and proofreading, click the publish button to make it live on the blog.